AidanSavant/AidanSavant.github.io/content/about.md

 With that being said, not only will I showcase projects, but I will also provide walkthroughs and explanations for generally complex topics that are hard to explain and hard to understand.

-In the beginning, I plan on keeping my posts related to computer science theory and other branches it encapsulates, but I plan on covering numerous practical concepts not only related to computer science but other fields of science.
+In the beginning, I plan on keeping my posts related to computer science theory and other branches it encapsulates, but later I plan on covering numerous practical concepts not only related to computer science but other fields of science.

 ---
 ## Areas of interest & experience